ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 <a name="ch_6"></a>

-# 6. Implementation: proxy via IPVS
+# 6. Implementation 3: proxy via IPVS

-Although iptables based proxy beats userspace based proxy with great performance gain, it would also suffer from severe performance degrades when the cluster has too much Services [6,7].
+Although iptables-based proxy beats userspace-based one with great performance gain, it still suffers from severe performance degrades when the cluster has too much Services [6,7].

-Essentially this is because **iptables verdicts are chain-based, it is a linear algorithm with `O(n)` complexity**.
+Essentially this is because <mark>iptables verdicts are chain-based, it is a linear algorithm with <code>O(n)</code> complexity</mark>.
 A good alternative to iptables is [**IPVS**](http://www.linuxvirtualserver.org/software/ipvs.html) - an in-kernel L4 load balancer, which uses ipset in the underlying (hash implementation), thus has a **complexity of `O(1)`**.